Cadasta/cadasta-docs/en/01-gettingstarted.md

 3. Input a username, valid email address, password and your full name.
 4. Select **Register**.

+From here, check your inbox for a verification email.
+You'll have 48 hours to verify account creation, or else your account will be deleted.

-After a successful login, you'll return to the home screen, where you can view public projects and organizations.
+Next, log into Cadasta, where you'll return to the home screen, where you can view public projects and organizations.